 The recipe I’m sharing with you today, Kids’ Squash And Cheese, is seasoned with nutmeg, pepper, and a dash of cayenne.
-I’ll admit I was skeptical – I mean, cayenne for KIDS??? – but the potami devoured it and asked for more.
+I’ll admit I was skeptical – I mean, cayenne for KIDS??? – but my kids devoured it and asked for more.

 Though it’s not a kids cookbook, every recipe is kid-friendly.
 Children who have transitioned from processed foods will recognize some of the recipes right away, like slice-and-bake cookies and “macaroni and cheese” made with squash.
 Other recipes, like pork carnitas and roasted garlic alfredo with chicken and vegetables, will win them over with the first mouthful.